aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 By default, a third party app's signing algorithm is HS256 but we want RS256 so that we can authenticate using the RSA endpoint.

-To change this, find the third party application in the Applications page on the Auth0 website and scroll down until you see a **Show Advanced Settings** button (just above the **Save Changes** button) like in the following image :
+To change this, find the third party application in the Applications page on the Auth0 website and scr oll down until you see a **Show Advanced Settings** button (just above the **Save Changes** button) like in the following image :

 ![auth0_change_signing_algorithm_1](./documentation/resources/auth0_change_signing_algorithm_1.png)